Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

 where the symbols $\langle \cdots \rangle$ and $\circledast$ stand for ensemble average and convolution product, respectively. $\alexx{h}_\textrm{in/out}(\Delta \bm{\rho},\bm{\rho}, z,t)$ is the spatial distribution of the input/output PSF along the de-scanned coordinate $\Delta \bm{\rho}$ in the coherence plane at $z_t$ when trying to focus at point $(\bm{\rho},z)$.

 The RPSF can thus provide a self-portrait of the focusing process inside the cornea.
-Figure \ref{fig:refoc}a shows the evolution of the laterally-averaged RPSF for a given time $t$ as a function of the parameter $z$ in the Fresnel propagator (Methods).
-As expected, the focusing plane and coherence volume coincide when the RPSF extension is minimized (Fig.~\ref{fig:refoc}b), \textit{i.e} for a defocus distance $\Delta z=z-z_t=0$ (Fig.~\ref{fig:refoc}a$_2$). \alex{The estimated defocus is roughly constant over the whole thickness of the cornea. \alex{This} proves that the effective index of the cornea is actually very close to the refractive index $n_0$ used in our propagation model (see Supplementary Section S4).}
+Figure \ref{fig:refoc}a shows the evolution of the laterally-averaged RPSF for a given time $t$ as a function of the parameter $z$ in the Fresnel propagator.
+As expected, the focusing plane and coherence volume coincide when \corr{the full width at half maximum (FWHM) $\delta \rho$ of the RPSF} is minimized (Fig.~\ref{fig:refoc}b), \textit{i.e} for a defocus distance $\Delta z=z-z_t=0$ (Fig.~\ref{fig:refoc}a$_2$). \alex{The estimated defocus is roughly constant over the whole thickness of the cornea. \alex{This} proves that the effective index of the cornea is actually very close to the refractive index $n_0$ used in our propagation model (see Supplementary Section S4).}